 To promote and sell your products, try to be present on social media channels where your targeted audience is.
 Give value to your potential customers by constantly sharing valuable content without being too pushy.
 And always remember that you need to gain their trust and position yourself as an authority in your niche.

-Our following advice is always to use SEO best practices and optimize your product pages and blog section.
+Our following advice is always to use SEO best practices and optimize your product pages and blog p.
 SEO takes longer to bring you results, but once you rank, you enjoy timeless free traffic.
 Don’t underestimate the power of a well-developed SEO plan.

 Step 8: Order fulfillment and shipping